orlicekm/CsharpCourse/Lectures/Lecture07/PITCHME.md

   * **Keep those functions vertically close** in the source file
 * Ideally **keep the caller right above the callee**
 * We tend to **read code from top-to-bottom**
-  * Make your code read that way
+  * Make your code to be read that way

 +++
 ### Method Callers and Callees Should be Close - Bad Sample